CodewithRajDeep/Automated-AI-Agent/README.md

-N8N - open source to automate processes using AI agents to deliver reliable solutions
+N8N - open source to automate processes using AI agents to deliver reliable solution.